alex-gutev/live_cells/docs-src/docs/basics/cells.md

 ```

 The above is an example of *constant cells*, which can be created
-either using the `.cell` property, which is added to the value types
-built into Dart, or the `ValueCell.value` constructor which takes a
+either using the `.cell` property or the `ValueCell.value` constructor
-value and wraps it in a `ValueCell`.
-A constant cell has a value that
+which takes a value and wraps it in a `ValueCell`.
+A constant cell has
-does not change throughout its lifetime.
+a value that does not change throughout its lifetime.

 The value of a cell is accessed using the `value` property.